It's Never Too Late to Find Your Passion!!

 My first was with Tracy Verdigo who's art I loved because of her use of colours, but I knew it wasn't my style.
 I've taken courses from Ivy Newport, Cody Hooper, Alena Hennessy, David M Kessler, Andy Morris and many others.

 I am continuously on the path to discovering my style and expressing my inner truth from the essence of all that I am created.
+And recently, I have begun painting more boldly creating unlimited colours with colour mixing, which brings a whole new idea of fun to painting.

 Both of these passions bring me to a place of peace and authenticity where I am learning to get lost in the moment with little thought.
-It simply flows from me, and I feel the energies as they ebb and flow in magical movement when I am both communicating with my art and my horse.
+It simply flows from me, and I feel the energies as they ebb and flow in magical movement when I am both communicating with my art ,and my horse.
 I consider myself extremely fortunate.

 It is Never Too Late!!

-So know this....it is never, ever too late to discover what you're passionate about and what makes your soul sing!!
+So know this....it is NEVER EVER too late to discover what you're passionate about and what makes your soul sing!!

 If you feel there is nothing about which you are truly passionate I would suggest you think back to when you were a child and ask yourself what you loved (although the whole horse thing for me sure didn't come from any childhood fantasies!!).
 This may spark an idea for you and then research whatever that might be.
 Then the most important next step is TO DO IT!!!
-And do it with consistency and love!!
+And do it with love and consistency!!